jhonnymoreira/jugoncalves.github.io/_posts/2014-01-16-challenge.md

 3. [NewtonScript][ns]: (Prototype-based Object-Oriented Programming)
 	4 rule missing, but I've read a ton of papers which cites NewtonScript when Prototype-based OOP subject comes up.
 And it has a funny name.
 2. [miniKanren][minik] (Logic Programming):
-	It looks like a small language and I could found more compilers for it than actual content.
+	It looks like a small language and I could find more compilers for it than actual content.
 At least, there's an chapter about it in [Seven More Languages in Seven Weeks][7in7].
 3. [Idris][idris] (Theorem Prover):
     It has Monad comprehensions.
 What else should I say?